 Western spadefoot toad occurs primarily in lowland habitat such as washes, floodplains of rivers, alluvial fans, playas, and alkali flats but are also found in foothills and mountains (USFWS, 2005).
 It prefers open areas with sandy or gravelly soils (Jennings and Hayes, 1994).
 Western spadefoot spend most of their life buried underground in earth-filled burrows and are active for only a short period each year, typically between October and May, depending on rainfall.
 Some individuals use mammal burrows for refuge.
 Individuals occasionally emerge during rains at other times of the year.
 The species uses a variety of permanent and temporary wetlands, including rivers, creeks, pools in intermittent streams, stock ponds, vernal pools, and temporary rain pools; however vernal pools and temporary wetlands may be optimal for breeding due to the absence of predators (USFWS, 2005).
 Typically, breeding waters are turbid with little or no cover.
 Surface water must last for at least 30 days to allow for successful transformation of larvae.
 Upland habitat is generally considered to be areas within 850 feet of suitable aquatic habitat (Baumberger, 2013).
 Most surface movements by adults are associated with rains or high humidity at night (CDFW, 2000).
-Recently metamorphosed juveniles seek refuge in the immediate vicinity of breeding ponds often occurs without rainfall (CDFW, 2000).
+Recently metamorphosed juveniles seek refuge in the immediate vicinity of breeding ponds for up to several days after transformation and dispersal of post-metamorphic juveniles from breeding ponds often occurs without rainfall (CDFW, 2000).